How to Adjust Audio Output Settings in Windows 11 (6 Ways) – Step-by-Step Guide

 Drag the slider for that specific app to set its individual volume level

-5. To route a specific app to a different output device, click the dropdown beneath that app’s slider and select the desired device.
+• Step 5: To route a specific app to a different output device, click the dropdown beneath that app’s slider and select the desired device.
+For example, you can send music to your speakers while routing voice chat to your headset.

 Method 5: Using Xbox Game Bar

-Xbox Game Bar is a built-in Windows 11 overlay that lets you switch audio output without leaving your current window or game — making it one of the most convenient options for gamers and power users.
+Xbox Game Bar is a built-in Windows 11 overlay that lets you switch audio output without leaving your current window or game — making it one of the most convenient options for gamers and power users who need instant device switching.

-1. Press Windows key + G to open the Xbox Game Bar overlay.
+Press Windows key + G to open the Xbox Game Bar overlay

-3. In the Audio widget, click “Manage devices” and locate the “Output” section.
+• Step 3: In the Audio widget, click “Manage devices” and locate the Output section.

 In the Audio widget, click 'Manage devices' and locate the 'Output' section